Finding a Roommate at UW

 Rent in the U District is about 11% cheaper than other Seattle neighborhoods like Belltown and Capitol Hill (KUOW).
 A studio will go for around $1,200 which is why we suggest living with roommates who will reduce your share of the rent.
 There's still cheap rent to be found around Greek Row as older houses and apartments can be found for $500-$800 a month (Seattle Times).

 As you can expect, there's a lot of partying around Greek Row.
 A few things to be aware of is the noise at night.
 The area is considered mostly safe except for a few streets, namely 47th to 50th (Kiro 7).

 You can download RentHoop for free below!
+Read about us in the UW Daily.
 Just click on the icons.
 Did we mention Seattle was recently named the top roommate city in the United States (Seattle Times)?
 It feels important to mention for some reason.